ToanQPham/ToanQPham.github.io/_posts/2020-03-17-one-post-per-day.md

 - Learning
 tag:
 - learning
+- OPPD
 ---

 Today is 17/03/2020.

-Since I have gone too lazy these days without learning not as much mathematics each day, I decide to try to make one post per day (or may be per two days if busy) telling about what I learned.
+Since I have gone too lazy these days without learning not as much mathematics each day, I decide to try to make one post per day (OPPD) (or may be per two days if busy) telling about what I learned.
 It won't be like many mathematicians'blogs you find online but rather just like a normal blog/diary.